aaronabraham311/NMF-based-biomarker-identification/README.md

 2. PCA:
     1. Construct components with variance maximized for training data
     2. Scale test set onto same components
-3. tSNE: Convert whole data into tSNE set and then split into training and testing set (data leakage! - not advised)

 ### Statistics and Visualizations
 1. Rank metabolites in each NMF component and extract top 20 unique metabolites